 Bots are not inherently good or bad, but they can be used with good or bad intent.
 Working with web engineers and data scientists who can reveal patterns of traffic behaviour on your website will ensure you have a good insight into what good bots look like vs. bad.

-Here’s the following identifying characteristics for good bots vs. bad bots:
+Here are the following identifying characteristics for good bots vs. bad bots:

 - Web scrapers, for instance, can be extremely helpful to online businesses and play a vital role in driving highly relevant traffic to the organisation’s website.
 They helpfully gather large amounts of data from websites, combing through a site’s source code in their hunt for the information they’ve been scripted to locate.